 Kubernetes has won users with a vibrant open source ecosystem, flexibility and scalability for Docker container...

 Kubernetes is the de facto container orchestration platform with support from every major infrastructure software vendor and cloud service.
 With abundant options, IT shops should carefully compare the managed Kubernetes platform choices, in particular with regard to hybrid cloud containers.

 AWS is the final major provider to add native Kubernetes integration and support.
 Ostensibly, AWS resisted out of fear for its public cloud business.
 A cross-platform container manager enables cloud users to set up hybrid container cloud designs, which AWS executives had once dismissed as fake cloud years ago.
-AWS acquiesced to the inevitable in 2017 -- first, with a partnership to run VMware Cloud on AWS and then with Elastic Container Service for Kubernetes (EKS), a managed high availability cluster service that runs the latest version of open source Kubernetes with master controllers in limited release to three of Amazon's availability zones.
-To see how the AWS EKS offering stacks up, compare it to Google Kubernetes Engine (GKE).
+AWS acquiesced to the inevitable in 2017 -- with a partnership to run VMware Cloud on AWS and then with Elastic Container Service for Kubernetes (EKS), a managed high availability cluster service that runs the latest version open source Kubernetes.

 EKS vs. GKE play by play